StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 Columns with the STRUCT type have the following restrictions:

-- Cannot be used as key columns (maybe supported later).
+- Cannot be used as key columns in a table.
+They can only be used as value columns.
-- Cannot be used as partition key columns (following PARTITION BY).
+- Cannot be used as partition key columns (following PARTITION BY) in a table.
-- Cannot be used as bucketing columns (following DISTRIBUTED BY).
+- Cannot be used as bucketing columns (following DISTRIBUTED BY) in a table.
 - Only supports the replace() function when used as a value column in an [Aggregate table](../../../table_design/table_types/aggregate_table.md).

 ## Construct structs in SQL